Gilberto González (triathlete)

 Gilberto Carlos González Parra (born December 15, 1970, in Caracas, Distrito Capital) is a triathlete from Venezuela.

+Career

 González competed at the first Olympic triathlon at the 2000 Summer Olympics.
 He took thirty-seventh place with a total time of 1:52:13.03.
 Four years later, at the 2004 Summer Olympics, González again competed.
 He placed thirty-sixth with a time of 1:59:12.20.
 González won the gold medal at the 1999 Pan American Games in Winnipeg (Canada) in 1999.

 He has taught mathematics in the University of the Andes (ULA) since 1996, and has an Msc degree in applied mathematics from ULA.
 He has a doctorate in applied mathematics from the Polytechnic University of Valencia (UPV).